 Directions: Each question or incomplete statement below is followed by four suggested answers or completions.
 Select the one that is best in each case.

-An APN discusses with the patient that the advantage of sentinel lymph node biopsy over conventional axillary lymph node dissection is that it:
+The advantage of a sentinel lymph node biopsy over conventional axillary lymph node dissection is that it:

 - reduces the need for postoperative chemotherapy.